slowernews/wisdom-tldr/chapters/chapter_appendix.md

 ---
 ## On art

 <!--
-art should confort the disturbed and disturb the confortable -->
+-art should confort the disturbed and disturb the confortable -->

 > *'Art is the lie that enables us to realize the truth.' -- Pablo Picasso*

 > *'Science is what we understand well enough to explain to a computer.
 Art is everything else we do.' -- Donald Knuth*

+Life imitates art.
 Art is a meditation and design is a negotiation.

-Art is just another form of screaming and it doesn’t end at the edge of the canvas.
+Art is just another form of screaming.
 Artistic death is made by consensus.

 > *'If you create it for yourself, it’s art.
 If you create it for others, it’s business.' -- Naval Ravikant*